julietngozi/Using-Amazon-s-S3-to-Host-a-static-website/README.md

 ![vi](https://user-images.githubusercontent.com/104633983/191890205-8e213cbb-c19f-4464-83f7-6a2cb59508ef.PNG)

+This should take you to the Upload page.
+Drag and Drop the website files that was downloaded from this .

 Step 3 : Create IAM Role

 Now, EC2 want to pull code from S3.
 So you want to create IAM Role to give EC2 permission to access S3.